swiftlang/swift-evolution/proposals/0461-async-function-isolation.md

-`@concurrent` is the current default for nonisolated async functions. `nonisolated(nonsending)` will become the default for async functions when the `AsyncCallerExecution` upcoming feature is enabled.
+`@concurrent` is the current default for nonisolated async functions. `nonisolated(nonsending)` will become the default for async functions when the `NonisolatedNonsendingByDefault` upcoming feature is enabled.

 ## Detailed design

 The sections below will explicitly use `@concurrent` and `nonisolated(nonsending)` to demonstrate examples that will behave consistently independent of upcoming features or language modes.
-However, note that the end state under the `AsyncCallerExecution` upcoming feature will mean that `(nonsending)` is not necessary to explicitly write, and `@concurrent` will likely be used sparingly because it has far stricter data-race safety requirements.
+However, note that the end state under the `NonisolatedNonsendingByDefault` upcoming feature will mean that `(nonsending)` is not necessary to explicitly write, and `@concurrent` will likely be used sparingly because it has far stricter data-race safety requirements.